AzureMentor/Azure-AZ-300-Study-Guide/4-Implement authentication and secure data (5-10%).md

 # AZ-300: Implement authentication and secure data (5-10%)
 ## Implement authentication
-* implement authentication by using certificates, forms-based authentication, tokens, or Windows-integrated authentication
+* Implement authentication by using certificates, forms-based authentication, tokens, or Windows-integrated authentication
-* implement multi-factor authentication by using Azure AD
+* Implement multi-factor authentication by using Azure AD
-* implement OAuth2 authentication
+* Implement OAuth2 authentication
-* implement Managed Identities for Azure resources Service Principal authentication
+* Implement Managed Identities for Azure resources Service Principal authentication

 ## Implement secure data solutions
-* encrypt and decrypt data at rest and in transit
+* Encrypt and decrypt data at rest and in transit
-* encrypt data with Always Encrypted
+* Encrypt data with Always Encrypted
-* implement Azure Confidential Compute
+* Implement Azure Confidential Compute
-* implement SSL/TLS communications
+* Implement SSL/TLS communications
-* create, read, update, and delete keys, secrets, and certificates by using the KeyVault API
+* Create, read, update, and delete keys, secrets, and certificates by using the KeyVault API